Karl Richter (conductor): Career

 Richter played and conducted a wide range of music (sacred works from Heinrich Schütz to Max Reger, as well as the symphonic and concerto repertoire of the Classical and Romantic periods – even including Bruckner symphonies), but is best remembered for his interpretations of Johann Sebastian Bach and George Frideric Handel.
 Richter's performances were known for their soul-searching, intense and festive manner.
 He avoided the fluctuations in tempo that were previously characteristic of the prevailing Romantic manner of interpreting Bach, and devoted much attention to the woodwinds and to balance in general.
 His recordings from 1958 to 1970 are notable for "discipline, rhythmic tautness and expressive intensity".

 Richter viewed Baroque music as fundamentally impromptu and subjective in nature, explaining in an interview that he had been told his performance of Bach's St. Matthew Passion sounded different from the one he had performed last year.
 He viewed this observation in a positive light, stating, "It's bad if you play a work with disdainful routine because you have to, and if you no longer have any thoughts or ideas about it."
 This was one of Richter's strengths, because each concert he conducted was a unique, irreplaceable event, and even though two performances could sound slightly different, both seemed just right in the moment he was playing them.
 Musicians who played with him acknowledged this and analogized that performing Baroque music with Richter was like playing ping-pong because the back and forth is what directed the piece.

 As well as a conductor, Richter is also renowned as a virtuoso harpsichordist and organist.
 He undertook at least two American concert tours, the second in late 1958.
-His performances of Bach's organ works are known for their imposing registrations and favorable pace.
+His performances of Bach's organ works are known for their imposing registrations and favorable pace and are regarded by many as definitive.

 Later years and death

 In 1971, Richter suffered a heart attack and thereafter suffered increasing problems with his vision.
 Consequently, he began to memorize as many works as he could before he might lose his sight.
 Eventually he had eye surgery, of which he was initially skeptical but which was effective.

 When asked about the energy-draining self-imposed burden of work he set himself, he would reply "My time is now" and "We Richters don't grow old."

-In a hotel in Munich in 1981 he suffered a fatal heart attack, and was buried in the Enzenbühl cemetery in Zürich eight days later.
+Richter suffered a fatal heart attack in a hotel in Munich in 1981.
+He was buried in the Enzenbühl cemetery in Zürich eight days later.
+His widow Gladys, born in 1931, died in 2019 and was buried in the same grave.

 Selected works

 Although focusing mainly on the German Baroque period – and particularly on Johann Sebastian Bach's works, Richter recorded a wide amount of music.
-His discography includes works by Scarlatti, Handel, Telemann, C. P. E. Bach and Joh.
+His discography includes works by Alessandro Scarlatti, Handel, Telemann, C. P. E. Bach and Joh.
 Chr.
 Bach (Johann Sebastian's sons), Haydn, Gluck, Mozart and Mendelssohn, and Beethoven's Mass in C major.
 He also recorded organ works by Liszt and Reger related to Bach, and Brahms' chorale preludes for organ.